craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

    | Your name | MOD Administrator |
    | E-mail address | admin@LODSXXXXXX.onmicrosoft.com |

-1. Send an email to Francisco.
+1. Send an e-mail to Francisco.

 1. Create a meeting and invite Francisco.